julianfrancor/bookswap/README.md

 - For domain entities and logic: `go test ./internal/domain/...`
 - For infrastructure/persistence: `go test ./internal/infrastructure/persistence/...`

+### Contact
+Connect with Julian Franco on LinkedIn for any inquiries, feedback related to the BookSwap project, or potential job offers: [Julian Franco - LinkedIn](https://www.linkedin.com/in/julianfrancor/)

 Feel free to explore the codebase, experiment with DDD concepts, and use this project as a reference for your own DDD-based applications.

 Note: This README provides an overview of the project and its main aspects.
 As the project evolves, more details and additional documentation will be added as needed.